- Overview of the Sweetwater, Wyoming Anstees

 - David Morgan Anstee (b 1897 Plymouth, Luzerne, died an infant);

-- Lydia Anstee (b 1902 Rock Springs, Sweetwater, Wyoming, living with her parents in Sweetwater in 1930.
+- Lydia Anstee (b 1902 Rock Springs, Sweetwater, Wyoming, living with parents in the 1910 American Census and still living with them in Sweetwater in 1930.
 She married Edward Genetti later that year in Salt Lake City, Utah and died in 1972.
 The ‘Rock Springs Daily Rocket-Miner‘ on 29 April 1972 wrote “LYDIA GENETTI Funeral services for Lydia Genetti, 70, 8125 Fenwick Ave., Portland, Ore., will be conducted Saturday at 2 p.m. at the LDS Chapel, Bishop Richard James officiating.
 Burial will be in the family plot in Mountain View section of Rock Springs Municipal Cemetery.
 Pallbearers will be August Genetti, Dan Hoskins, Rennard Jensen, Ernest Bennett, Richard Bennett and Leland Bennett.
 Mrs. Genetti died Monday in Portland.
 She was born Jan.
 31, 1902 at Rock Springs and married Edward Genetti of Rock Springs.
 The Genettis moved to Portland in 1962.
 Mrs. Genetti is survived by her husband of Portland; two daughters, Mrs. Ken (Ann) Hall of Tooele, Utah and Mrs. Elvira Noggle of Portland; one sister, Mrs. Ann Bennett of Rock Springs, six grandchildren and several nieces and nephews.” )

 Arthur Anstee died in 1939, buried in Rock Springs, Sweetwater, Wyoming.
 His widow Ann died a year later, buried with him.
 The ‘Rock Springs Daily Rocket’ on 19 January 1939 wrote “Anstee Services To Be Held At 2 This Afternoon Funeral services will be held at 2 o’clock this afternoon in the L.D.S. chapel for Arthur Anstee, 82, who died Sunday night at his home, 732 Rugby Avenue.
 Bishop Cecil James will officiate.
 Anstee was born October 14, 1856 in Ponty Pool, South Wales.
 He entered the United States 59 years ago and for the past 39 years had lived in Rock Springs.
 He is survived by his wife, Mrs. Ann Anstee, a son, Arthur Jr., and three daughters, Mrs. Hugh Gregory, Mrs. W.E.
 Bennett and Mrs. Edward Genetti, all of Rock Springs.
 Burial will be in Mountain View cemetery under direction of Wildermuth Mortuary.“